evolic/session-security-bundle/README.md

 ## Note for web developers

-If you are web developers and use responsive mode in your web browsers you can experience log out.
+If you are web developer and use responsive mode in your web browsers you can experience (un)expected log out.
 This is because your user agent header will be different if you specify some mobile device, but you were logged in on your desktop.